A project of the Partnership for a New American Economy

 Immigration Reform = Economic Growth in Florida

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Florida.
+In the Tampa metropolitan area, 2007 and 2008 H-1B visa denials cost U.S.-born tech workers as many as 1,901 additional jobs and as much as $12,352,000 in missed wages by 2010.
+In the Jacksonville area, an additional 1,185 jobs and up to $6,436,000 in wages were lost to visa denials.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 35,000 jobs and more than $2.7 billion for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
 REMI estimates that expansion of the H-1B program would result in more than 9,600 jobs and add more than $849 million to Gross State Product by 2014.
 The new H-1B visas awarded to Florida between 2010 and 2013 will translate into 21,487 new jobs for U.S.-born workers in the state by 2020.

 In Florida, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $1.4 billion to Gross State Product in 2014.